 Deployed tenders and support facilities at major bases perform maintenance and repair on nuclear-powered ships outside of major shipyard availability periods.
 Staffed by specially trained personnel, these facilities provide upkeep and resupply support for the Fleet.
 The tenders are themselves seagoing naval vessels that routinely perform their missions while deployed all over the world.
-Thus, the ability of the nuclear-powered fleet to remain on-station is further enhanced by the ability to forward-deploy repair and maintenance activities.
+The ability of the nuclear-powered fleet to remain on-station is enhanced by the ability to forward-deploy repair and maintenance activities.

-USS SALT LAKE CITY (SSN 716) pulling alongside the submarine tender USS FRANK CABLE (AS 40) in Apra Harbor, Guam
+USS SANTA FE (SSN 763) alongside the submarine tender USS EMORY S. LAND (AS 39) in Pearl Harbor, Hawaii.